plukacs/lab-governance/Visibl.md

 What improvements to release continuously and what to hold back for bigger releases Establishing priorities and Strategies for the Circle

+### Wireless Router -- Erik
+Purpose: 0% packet loss in distributed team

+Accountabilities:
+- remind people to respond to messages addressed to them, if they don't respond for a while
+- put @channels on slack into Asana, and make sure they are acknowledged

 ### Product Manager (Client Link) -- Aquiles
 Purpose: Business needs, domain knowledge, network